JaceDaDorito/Fogbound-Lagoon/Fogbound Lagoon/Assets/README.md

 ### Later down the road...

 - Language translations.
-(Please message me on discord @JaceDaDorito if you are interested in doing language translations)
+(Please message me on discord @JaceDaDorito7035 if you are interested in doing language translations)
 - Config options such as the DLC monster spawn pool being replaced by the normal one.
 - Starstorm storm support.
 - Bug fixes that crop up.

-#### Uncertain
-- Some vfx changes to make the stage look prettier.
-- Custom Music?
-(This is a big maybe)

 ___